Chenzo/chenzo_blog/content/the-case-against-pve-only-servers-in-sea-of-thieves/index.md

 ---
 title: "The case against PvE only servers in Sea of Thieves"
-description: "I would like to submit that PvE only (or private servers*) would be a bad thing for Rare to do in Sea of Thieves and ultimately lead to the…"
+description: "I would like to submit that PvE-only (or private servers*) would be a bad thing for Rare to do in Sea of Thieves and ultimately lead to the demise of the game"
 date: "2020-02-07T20:45:49.488Z"
 categories: ["opinion"]
 published: true
 featuredImage: './asset-1.jpeg'
 ---

-I would like to submit that PvE only (or private servers\*) would be a bad thing for Rare to do in Sea of Thieves and ultimately lead to the demise of the game.
+I would like to submit that PvE-only (or private servers\*) would be a bad thing for Rare to do in Sea of Thieves and ultimately lead to the demise of the game.

 ---

 The reasons against are

 1. The game was built from the start as both **PvE and PvP together** in a **shared** world.
-2. Players are playing on PvE only servers that earn gold and rep cheapen the accomplishments of those who play the game with _all_ the game’s threats.
+2. Players are playing on PvE-only servers that earn gold and rep cheapen the accomplishments of those who play the game with _all_ the game’s threats.
 3. Time building and supporting PvE servers removes the Devs from the time where they could be adding new content or fixing bugs

 ---